seamusabshere/upsert/README.md

 Pull requests for any of these would be greatly appreciated:

-1. Somebody who understands statistics should look at how I'm sampling rows in `Upsert::Mysql2_Client#estimate_variable_sql_bytesize`...
-I think we can assume that row sizes are random, so I don't think we actually have to select random elements.
-2. Fix SQLite tests.
+1. Fix SQLite tests.
-3. If you think there's a fix for the "fixed column set" gotcha...
+2. If you think there's a fix for the "fixed column set" gotcha...
-4. Naming suggestions: should "document" be called "setters" or "attributes"?
+3. Naming suggestions: should "document" be called "setters" or "attributes"?
 Should "stream" be "batch" instead?

 ## Real-world usage